0xafraidoftime/0xafraidoftime/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=0xafraidoftime&color=red&style=for-the-badge&label=PROFILE%20VIEWS)

-The ultrathink log update for February 4th 2026
+The ultrathink log update for February 5th 2026

-A little less fried today but gotta keep going
+We really gotta keep going, the only way is to keep going

 A lil about me: